- ACRONYMS AND DEFINITIONS

 - Lipid panel

-- Renal ultrasonography in those < 6 years of age or those with abnormal urinalysis or renal function
+- Renal ultrasonography if < 6 years of age or abnormal urinalysis or renal function

 - Secondary hypertension

-- Patients ≥ 6 years of age do not require an extensive evaluation for secondary causes of hypertension if they have a positive family history of hypertension, are overweight or obese, and/or do not have history or physical examination findings suggestive of secondary hypertension
+- Signs and symptoms of secondary hypertension are provided in the table below.
+Patients ≥ 6 years of age do not require an extensive evaluation for secondary hypertension if they have a family history of hypertension, are overweight or obese, and/or do not have findings suggestive of secondary hypertension.

 |